-Reordering Inventory: Reordering of inventory determines when to reorder an item, so that the stock of an item doesn’t reach zero.
+Reordering Inventory: Reordering of inventory determines when to reorder an item so that the stock of an item doesn’t reach zero.
 The purpose of this feature is to be able to prompt pharmacy staff to reorder an item, in order to assure adequate supply to the customer.

 Valuing Inventory: Valuing of inventory is done based on three basic methods;

-- FIFO (First in First Out): The FIFO method considers stock that enters the pharmacy first and is also sold first.
-This usually occurs when an item is fast moving due to customer demands.
+- FIFO (First In First Out): The FIFO method considers stock that enters the pharmacy first and is also sold first.
+This usually occurs when an item is fast-moving due to customer demands.

-- LIFO (Last in First Out): The LIFO method calculates the oldest inventory item and prompts the pharmacy to dispose those items first.
-This method is principally important as it disposes older stock to avoid loss of stock that may occur due to item expiry dates and to avoid additional costs in case there is an increase in product prices.
+- LIFO (Last in First Out): The LIFO method calculates the oldest inventory item and prompts the pharmacy to dispose of those items first.
+This method is principally important as it disposes of older stock to avoid loss of stock that may occur due to item expiry dates and to avoid additional costs in case there is an increase in product prices.

-- Batch: Inventory stock can be sorted by automatic batching that is classified according characteristics such as shelf life, manufacturing date so on and so forth.
+- Batch: Inventory stock can be sorted by automatic batching that is classified according to characteristics such as shelf life, manufacturing date so on and so forth.

 SKU (Stock Keeping Unit): The SKU feature within inventory management acknowledge the location at which the stock is held.
-Stock may be held at the pharmacy itself, in cases of clinic chains it may be held the clinic’s headquarters or a centralized warehouse.
-This helps in transfer and movement of stock from the place it is held to the counter it can be dispensed at.
+Stock may be held at the pharmacy itself, in cases of clinic chains it may be held at the clinic’s headquarters or a centralized warehouse.
+This helps in the transfer and movement of stock from the place it is held to the counter it can be dispensed at.